winstxnhdw/WaypointGenerator/README.md

 ## Additional Information

-Exported waypoints can be imported using the `pandas` or `csv` module with the following block.
+Exported waypoints can be imported using the `pandas` or `csv` module.

 `pandas` module example